Johns Hopkins Blue Jays football: Seasons

-Playoff appearances
+Postseason appearances

 NCAA Division III

-The Blue Jays have appeared in the Division III playoffs eleven times, with an overall record of 10–10.
+The Blue Jays have made fourteen appearances in the NCAA Division III playoffs, with a combined record of 15–13.

 Notable players

 Bill Stromberg earned a B.A. from Hopkins in 1982 and became one of the most decorated athletes in the history of Johns Hopkins, making him "arguably the best football player in Johns Hopkins history."
 He is considered one of the best wide receivers in NCAA Division III history as the holder of six national and 13 school records.
 Stromberg was inducted into the Johns Hopkins Hall of Fame and then elected to the College Football Hall of Fame in 2004, and was, as of 2017, the only Hopkins football player to be inducted there.
 Hopkins constructed a new baseball field and athletic facilities which was named Stromberg Stadium in 2014 in his honor.

 After graduation, Stromberg signed as a free agent with the Philadelphia Eagles, played a few preseason games before pulling a hamstring, and was ultimately cut before the 1982 season began.
 He became the CEO of Baltimore-based asset management firm T. Rowe Price in 2016.

-Wide Receiver Joe Cowan was drafted by the Baltimore Colts in 1969.
+Wide Receiver and National Lacrosse Hall of Famer Joe Cowan was drafted by the Baltimore Colts in 1969.

+Maryland Governor Wes Moore was a wide receiver for the Blue Jays while in college.